Lalefal/Lalefal/README.md

-class I_want_to_Python:

-  """And I want to RPA.
-Student at Laurea UAS"""
+I want to Python.
+And I want to RPA.
+Student at Laurea UAS.